Recent news from The MOAA Newsletter. View previous editions of Council and Chapter News here.

 May 1 is the deadline to submit your nomination entry for a Levels of Excellence Award.
 Find more details about this year’s competition.

 Councils and chapters that want to be considered for a Levels of Excellence (LOE) Award need to submit a nomination entry by May 1.
-Please read the LOE Award criteria closely before sending your submission.
-New this year, to help streamline the submission process, entries will be accepted through an online submission platform.

 A standard set of rating criteria will be used to evaluate all councils and chapters that submit a package.
 The very, very best councils or chapters receive a five-star award, and above-average councils or chapters receive a four-star award.